 You can arrange your departure for the morning of Saturday, March 6th.

 •6 days skiing with UIAGM/IFMGA certified guides (maximum 4 skiers with each guide)

-•7 nights lodging on a shared basis at the Hotel Pointe Isabelle Chamonix (Saturday through Friday)
+•7 nights lodging on a shared basis at the Hotel Pointe Isabelle Chamonix (arriving on Saturday and leaving on Saturday)

 •7 days breakfast at Hotel Pointe Isabelle